Serial-Comma/obsidian-notes/H1 Economics/Factors affecting supply.md

 ### Price of goods in competitive supply
 Goods in competitive supply compete for the use of the same inputs.
 For these kinds of goods.
 Increase in price of one good → Decrease in supply of the other.

-Example: Leather handbags and leather shoes are in competitive supply since both goods use leather as an input.
-Price of Leather handbags increase → Qs of Leather handbags increases → More leather diverted to producing leather handbags as its more profitable -.
+Example: Leather handbags and leather shoes are in competitive supply, since both goods use leather as an input.
+Price of Leather handbags increase → Qs of Leather handbags increases → More leather diverted to producing leather handbags as it's more profitable → Less leather available for leather shoes → Supply of leather shoes decreases